-The University of Cambridge, a highly respected and well known seat of learning in England for over 800 years, needed to expand their mobile device IT network.
+The University of Cambridge, a highly respected and well-known seat of learning in England for over 800 years, needed to expand their mobile device IT network.

-After application assessment and consultation between Fibre Technologies and the Data Networking Managers at the University a number of options were rendered down to use of existing street light stanchions, Aruba Wireless Routers, FTL’s wide temperature range PoE+ Media Converters, extended temperature small form pluggable (SFP) fibre transceivers and industrial grade power supplies.
+After application assessment and consultation between Fibre Technologies and the Data Networking Managers at the university a number of options were rendered down to the use of existing street light stanchions, Aruba Wireless Routers, FTL’s wide temperature range PoE+ Media Converters, extended temperature small form pluggable (SFP) fibre transceivers and industrial grade power supplies.

-The networking solution comprises of the FTL data over fibre equipment, Aruba Wireless Routers and University IT infrastructure.
-The very wide temperature variations to be encountered within the sites lighting stanchions during extremes of summer and winter weather required specialised communications equipment.
-FTL’s partner B&B Electronics had just the right solution in terms of environmental compliance, compact size, low power consumption, application flexibility and cost effectiveness along with a lifetime warranty.
+The networking solution comprises of the FTL data over fibre equipment, Aruba Wireless Routers, and University IT infrastructure.
+The very wide temperature variations to be encountered within the site’s lighting stanchions during extremes of summer and winter weather required specialised communications equipment.
+FTL’s partner, B&B Electronics had just the right solution in terms of environmental compliance, compact size, low power consumption, application flexibility and cost effectiveness, along with a lifetime warranty.

 “I have worked on many occasions with Fibre Technologies to source products for projects relating to the University’s optical fibre networks.
 Fibre Technologies has always gone the extra mile in helping us to achieve our goals.”
 Nick Hardwood – Network Installations Manager